ocavue/prosemirror-flat-list/README.md

 ## Motivation

-This project introduces a new list design different from the [prosemirror-schema-list].
+This project introduces a new [ProseMirror] list design different from the [prosemirror-schema-list].

 ## Installation and Usage